ga-wdi-lessons/mongoose-intro/readme.md

 ## http://mongoosejs.com

-Mongoose is an ORM, that allows us to encapsulate and model our data in our applications.
+Mongoose is an ODM, that allows us to encapsulate and model our data in our applications.
 It gives us access to additional helpers, functions, and queries to simply and easily preform CRUD actions.

 Review example on [mongoosejs.com](http://mongoosejs.com)